Nước Chấm (Vietnamese Fish Sauce Dip)

 - Grilled meats, roasted veggies, noodle salads… basically, anything.

-Tried it?
-Let me know in the comments!
-And don’t forget to save it on Pinterest so you always have it handy.
+If you try this recipe, leave a rating and comment to let me know how you adjusted it.
+And don’t forget to save it on Pinterest so you always have it on hand.

 RECIPE